Temporally Consistent Online Depth Estimation in Dynamic Scenes: Results and Discussion

 \subsection{Pre-training on FlyingThings3D}

-We use the pre-trained HITNet \cite{tankovich2021hitnet} as our stereo network and freeze its parameters during training for fair comparison.
-We follow the official split of FlyingThings3D.
+We first demonstrate that \ours{} improves the temporal stability of per-frame networks by using the pre-trained HITNet \cite{tankovich2021hitnet} as our stereo network and freezing its parameters during training for a fair comparison.
+We follow the official split of FlyingThings3D. \autoref{tab:flyingthings3d_ours} summarizes the result.

-\tabcolsep{.7em}
+\tabcolsep{0.5em}

-\textbf{Results} To evaluate the effectivness of our network and its sub-components, we compare the per-frame prediction $\stereo{d}{t}$ of the stereo network \cite{tankovich2021hitnet}, the aligned preceding prediction $\motion{d}{t}$ of the motion network, and the final prediction $\fusion{d}{t}$ of fusion network.
-To evaluate fairly, we fill occluded regions of $\motion{d}{t}$ with $\stereo{d}{t}$ as not all current information is observed in past frames.
-We also benchmark our approach against Kalman filter \cite{welch1995introduction}. \cref{tab:flyingthings3d_ours} summarizes the result.
+\textbf{Results} \mli{To ensure temporal consistency, one naive way is to only forward the past information to the current frame.
+Thus, we compare the results of the per-frame prediction $\stereo{d}{t}$ of the stereo network with the aligned preceding prediction $\motion{d}{t}$ of the motion network.
+To evaluate fairly, we fill occluded regions that are not observable in the past with $\stereo{d}{t}$.
+As shown in \autoref{tab:flyingthings3d_ours}, the motion estimate $\motion{d}{t}$ is worse than stereo estimate $\stereo{d}{t}$ due to outliers caused by wrong motion predictions as shown blue in \cref{fig:qual_vis_flythings3d}, suggesting that only forwarding past information is not feasible.
+Nonetheless, $\motion{d}{t}$ performs on par with $\stereo{d}{t}$ in most of the cases (white) and can even mitigate errors of $\stereo{d}{t}$ that is hard to predict in the current frame (red).
+Thus, techniques to adaptively handle these cases can greatly reduce temporal noise.}

-The motion estimate $\motion{d}{t}$ is worse than stereo estimate $\stereo{d}{t}$ in most metrics due to errors of motion or previous disparity predictions.
-However, $\motion{d}{t}$ can also mitigate errors of $\stereo{d}{t}$ despite the outliers as shown in \cref{fig:qual_vis_flythings3d}b.
-Thus, techniques to adaptively handle these cases are needed.
-While Kalman filter improves the results of stereo network after incorporating temporal information, it leads to worse EPE.
-In contrast, our fusion network is favorable in all metrics.
-We note that $\tepe$ decreases from 0.819 to 0.752 and $\teper$ decreases from 16.453 to 14.867 compared to stereo output, suggesting that the temporal consistency improves for both pixels with large and small motion.
-Furthermore, the per-pixel disparity accuracy metric $\epe$ also decreases from 0.607 to 0.599.
-The result indicates that our network achieves better stability across frames by pushing predictions towards the ground truth instead of propagating errors in time.
-We further show that our pipeline is applicable to other stereo networks and summarize our results in Appendix B.
+\mli{While Kalman filter \cite{kalman1960new} successfully improves the temporal consistency by combining the two outputs, it leads to worse EPE.
+The result indicates that temporal consistency is indeed a \textit{different} problem from per-frame accuracy.
+In contrast, \ours{} performs better in all metrics, which suggests that \ours{} achieves better stability across frames by pushing predictions toward the ground truth instead of propagating errors in time.
+We further show that our pipeline applies to other stereo networks in \aref{app:other-stereo}.}